-Submit two copies of your thesis to the Department of Anthropology: one copy should be a quality printout, and the other should be an original PDF, which can be submitted by email to email@example.com.
+Submit two copies of your thesis to the Department of Anthropology: one copy should be a quality printout, and the other should be an original PDF, which must be submitted by email to the undergraduate chair and the undergraduate coordinator email@example.com.
 Please do not have the print copy of your thesis bound or hole punched— the department will bind your thesis as part of an annual volume for display in the Department offices.
 Do, however, secure the paper copy of your thesis with a “binder clip” or a staple of appropriate size.
 Students who submit their completed thesis for the thesis prize deadline need not submit a new copy for the later deadline.
 Please also submit a copy of the Senior Thesis Author Agreement signed by yourself and your advisor when you drop off your thesis.
 Blank versions of these forms can be downloaded here.

 The School of Arts and Sciences administers a number of competitive grants for undergraduate research.
 These funds can offset costs involved in doing research and analysis related to the Undergraduate Thesis in Anthropology.
 Detailed information on funding sources for undergraduate research is available through the Center for Undergraduate Research and Fellowships, <http://www.upenn.edu/curf>.

 In addition, information on research opportunities may also be available on the Ben Franklin Scholars web page <http://www.upenn.edu/curf/bfs/> and the University of Pennsylvania Guide to Fellowships, Scholarships, and Grants page <http://www.upenn.edu/curf/fellowships/>.